gorkemdemiray/recipe-api/recipe-backend/README.md

 * The data is persisted into MySQL database using Spring Data.
 * Embedded database H2 is used for testing purposes.
 * This application is secured with JWT authentication using Spring Security.
+* Angular is used as the front end framework.
-* Both MySQL and Spring Boot images are containerized therefore we can run the whole with a single command.
+* MySQL, Spring Boot and Angular images are containerized therefore we can run the whole with a single command.
 * API Endpoint Documentation is prepared using Open API.

 ## User Registration, User Login and Authorization process